matsagad/color-ramp-sort/README.md

 # Color Ramp Sort

-An Aseprite extension that sorts the active palette by way of color ramps.
+An Aseprite extension that sorts palettes by way of color ramps.
+Still a WIP.